-The multiplayer is kinda fun.
+The multiplayer is kind of fun.
 Not my personal favorite (BO2 or BO1), but I still have an enjoyable time playing multiplayer.

-One of the best open world games ever made.
-It favors FREEDOM, creativity, and epic action packed gameplay and explosions, you will NEVER be bored of this game with all the things to do in this fictional open world game based on taking down military dictatorships in beautiful exotic countries.
+One of the best open-world games ever made.
+It favors freedom, creativity, and epic action-packed gameplay with explosions.
+You will never be bored of this game with all the things to do in this fictional open world based on taking down military dictatorships in beautiful, exotic countries.

 It is a very fun sandbox that unlocks each thing at the right pace so you don't get bored.
 Also, it has Weeping Angels in one area.